 Marker Puck

-The marker puck, also called “buck”, or simply an On/Off button is a white, two-sided disk that indicates whether a point number has been established or not.
-If the button is On, then a point was made with the previous roll of the dice and the second phase of the round is starting.
-To win, players now need the dice to roll the number the puck is sitting on.
+The marker puck – also called the “buck” or simply the On/Off button – is a white, two-sided disk that shows whether a point number has been established.
+If the button is On, a point was set with the previous roll and the second phase of the round begins.
+To win, players now need the dice to land on the number indicated by the puck.
 When the button is Off, they need a 7 or 11 to win.
-This is, of course, a very general explanation, while the real game has many more details that also need to be taken into account.
+This is, of course, a simplified overview; the actual rules involve many additional details.

 Personnel at the Craps Table

-Since craps is a multiplayer game and the tables are quite large, they are usually operated by several casino employees.
-Their exact number may vary across casinos but usually, there are up to four people operating the craps table.
-They have different responsibilities and the dealers rotate positions every 20 to 30 minutes.
+Because craps is a multiplayer game played on large tables, it is typically staffed by several casino employees.
+The exact number varies among casinos, but there are usually up to four people operating a single table.
+Each has distinct responsibilities, and the dealers rotate positions every 20 to 30 minutes.

 The Floorman